xrpronin17/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/status-and-debugging-methods/fetch_info.md

 # fetch_info
 [[Source]](https://github.com/ripple/rippled/blob/315a8b6b602798a4cff4d8e1911936011e12abdb/src/ripple/rpc/handlers/FetchInfo.cpp "Source")

-The `fetch_info` command returns information about objects that this server is currently fetching from the network, and how many peers have that information.
+The <span class="code-snippet">fetch_info</span> command returns information about objects that this server is currently fetching from the network, and how many peers have that information.
 It can also be used to reset current fetches.

-_The `fetch_info` method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users._
+_The <span class="code-snippet">fetch_info</span> method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users._

 ### Request Format
 An example of the request format: